ucb-sts/sts/README.md

 This will boot up pox, generate a 20-switch FatTree network, and begin feeding in random inputs.

-You can also run sts interactively:
+You can also run STS interactively:

 ```
 $ ./simulator.py -c config/interactive.py
 ```

-sts can be used to replay previous executions:
+STS can be used to replay previous executions:

 ```
 $ ./simulator.py -c config/pox_example_replay.py
 ```

-Finally, sts is able to identify the minimal set of inputs that trigger a given bug:
+Finally, STS is able to identify the minimal set of inputs that trigger a given bug:

 ```